anvilproject/anvil-portal/content/learn/learn.md

 1. Uploading data to the workspace bucket - the upload network transfer or ingress is free however there will be a CGP fee for storing the data in the bucket over time.

 1. Launching a Cloud Environment - The charges will depend on the type of machine and number of processors selected as well as any disk or ram space used.
-This is also referred to as “Launching a Workspace”.
+This is also referred to as “Launching a Workspace.”

 1. Storage for persistent disk associated with any running or paused cloud environments.